entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/angular.md

    </html>
    ```
 3. Go back to the bundle root directory
-4. Test run the Angular widget
+4. Test run the Angular widget:
 ```sh
 ent bundle run angular-widget
 ```
-You should see a reponse after a few moments:
+You should see a response after a few moments:

 ```sh
 ** Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/ **